dipanshawucr/pulse/README.md

 Change `preprocess/preprocess_settings.json` to your desired settings before use.

 ### DEPENDENCIES
+* preprocessing requires cufflinks and samtools
+* BLAST is required in the preprocessing step after alternative splice site extraction
-* The last step of the preprocessing step requires the [biopython package](https://github.com/biopython/biopython)
+* last step of the preprocessing step requires the [biopython package](https://github.com/biopython/biopython)
+* disorderome scoring step of feature extraction step requires iupred
+* domain scoring requires pfam
+* perl is required for some scripts in feature extraction and in last step
+* sable is required in the last step of feature extraction

 ### SETUP